“Should I Carry On Writing?” and Other Writers’ Angst

 |If I didn’t I would fall apart||9%|

-Only 27% of respondents are writing with the eventual aim to publish.
-Everyone else is writing for themselves: as a hobby, for their mental health, or because of a calling they can’t control!
+Only 27% of respondents are writing with the eventual aim of publishing.
+Everyone else is writing for themselves: as a hobby, for their mental health, or because of a calling they can’t control.
 That doesn’t mean those people won’t or wouldn’t like to publish one day, but that’s not their sole purpose.

-I write micro-fiction and poetry, so I find it quite easy to get through to where I want to in each sitting.
-But if you are writing longer fiction and don’t yet know where it might take you, it can be hard to know when to stop, and more frustratingly, when to start.
+I write micro-fiction and poetry, so I find it quite easy to get to a place I’m happy with in each sitting.
+But if you are writing longer fiction and don’t know where it might take you yet, it can be hard to know when to stop, and more frustratingly, when to start.

 Feeling like we aren’t getting things done or being productive can be a real drain on our motivation, which is a vicious cycle.
 It can be hard to give yourself the grace to take a break when you’re beating yourself up so hard about having already taken one.

 There are two things I find really helpful in dealing with either the self-induced guilt of not writing, or the not-writing itself: